-The underwriters of the IPO may waive or release parties to the lock-up agreements entered into in connection with the IPO, which could adversely affect the price of our Class A common stock.
+The underwriters of this offering may waive or release parties to the lock-up agreements entered into in connection with this offering, which could adversely affect the price of our Class A common stock.

-We, all of our directors that will own equity in us following the completion of the IPO, all of our executive officers and certain of the Legacy Owners have entered or will enter into lock-up agreements pursuant to which we and they will be subject to certain restrictions with respect to the sale or other disposition of our Class A common stock for a period of 180 days following the date of the IPO Prospectus.
-Additionally, pursuant to the "market standoff" provisions in the Series A and B Purchase Agreements, the selling stockholders have agreed to be subject to certain restrictions with respect to the sale or other disposition of our Class A common stock for a period of 180 days following the effective date of the IPO (or such longer period as we or the underwriters in the IPO may request under certain circumstances).

-The underwriters, at any time and without notice, may release all or any portion of the Class A common stock subject to the lock-up agreements.
-See "Underwriting" in the IPO Prospectus for more information on these agreements.
-If the restrictions under the lock-up agreements or the market stand-off provisions are waived, then the Class A common stock, subject to compliance with the Securities Act or exceptions therefrom, will be available for sale into the public markets, which could cause the market price of our Class A common stock to decline and impair our ability to raise capital.
+We, all of our directors that will own equity in us following the completion of this offering, all of our executive officers and certain of the Legacy Owners have entered or will enter into lock-up agreements pursuant to which we and they will be subject to certain restrictions with respect to the sale or other disposition of our Class A common stock for a period of 180 days following the date of this prospectus.
+The underwriters, at any time and without notice, may release all or any portion of the Class A common stock subject to the foregoing lock-up agreements.
+See "Underwriting" for more information on these agreements.
+If the restrictions under the lock-up agreements are waived, then the Class A common stock, subject to compliance with the Securities Act or exceptions therefrom, will be available for sale into the public markets, which could cause the market price of our Class A common stock to decline and impair our ability to raise capital.